Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 ## 1. Introduction
 This part investigates genomic differentiation between tusked and tuskless Asian elephants using population-genomic summary statistics.
 The aim is to identify genomic regions showing consistent differentiation between phenotype groups, independently of the GWAS association tests.

-The analyses focused on 4 complementary signals :
+The analyses focused on differents complementary signals :

 - Genome-wide FST scans.